Falcon Online Learning Resources

 April 14th - Teachers Begin Teaching New Content Online

-Falcons at Home - How can we be resourceful?
+Falcons at Home - How can we be responsible?

-8th grade students and parents - Students must have a parent sign the registration form and return it to school.
+8th grade students and parents - If you did not receive a HS Registration packet last week, you can come by the school to pick one up between 11 -1.
+Students must have a parent sign the registration form.
 At this time, we are asking that you only send these in digitally.
 You can scan or take a picture of both sides of the sheet and email it to your counselor.
 Your paper copy will be turned in at a later date.